In Les Echos 06 06 2018

 After having been central at the OECD in Paris in April, then in May at the KBM conference in Lubumbashi and at the Alternative Indaba in Kolwezi, the question of artisanal cobalt will be at the heart of the answers of the Kolwezi Mining Days in September 2018.

-12 years of effort and consultation have been required to significantly improve the situation in eastern DRC.
+2 years of efforts and consultations will have been necessary to considerably improve the situation in the east of the DRC.
 The industrialists present at the OECD at the 12th Forum on the Responsible Mineral Supply Chain testified to this.
 According to them, contrary to popular belief, in Ituri, North Kivu, South Kivu and Maniema provinces the safety of tungsten, tin and tantalum mines has improved considerably.
 This is also the case for industrial gold mines such as Banro, Kibali Gold and soon Alphamin.
 It is also possible to identify many artisanal “green” gold mines, i.e. without armed conflict.
 Of course, not everything is perfect, but progress is there.
 And the situation will be optimal as soon as gold smuggling to Uganda and Rwanda is dried up, 20 tons of gold are illegally exported from the DRC to these two countries, they fuel all trafficking.
 However, with a little economic intelligence, a technical solution is within reach through the construction of a national gold foundry in Kivu.
 The artisanal gold problem will thus become an opportunity; instead of leaving for Dubai, the yellow metal will supply a local jewellery industry that is only waiting to develop.

 Faced with this decrease in difficulties in eastern DRC, the OECD was buzzing with conversations about the duty of vigilance around cobalt.
 Many contradictory elements were exchanged about child labour in artisanal cobalt mines and the urgent need for its traceability.
 It was necessary to check on the spot.